 Growing up, however, he never saw a gorilla.
-“You have to pay to enter the national parks, and most of the locals cannot afford it,” says Rwego, a post-doctoral fellow in the environmental studies department.
+“You have to pay to enter the national parks, and most of the locals cannot afford it,” says Rwego, a post-doctoral fellow in Emory's environmental studies department.

 Following in the footsteps of his police detective father did not interest him: His childhood idol was the town’s sole veterinarian.
 When his family went to buy freshly slaughtered meat, he would see Dr. Bisangwa inspecting the carcasses for disease.
 When one of his grandfather’s cows fell ill, Dr. Bisangwa would be summoned.
 “I was impressed that he could treat an animal that was down, and it would be up on its feet again in a few hours,” Rwego says.